 Sunbathe and swim on the golden sands of Praia de Dona Ana or on Meia Praia, a 4km-long stretch of golden sand that continues into Praia da Alvor.

-Follow the 2km-long marked path past a string of sandy coves separated by dramatic cliffs to the magnificent Ponta da Piedade (or Point of Piety); this is arguably the most beautiful spot on the Algarve, with towering cliffs overlooking a collection of ragged, umber-hued sandstone outcrops that hide countless caves and grottos.
+This is arguably one of the most beautiful spots on the Algarve, with towering cliffs overlooking a collection of ragged, umber-hued sandstone outcrops that hide countless caves and grottos.

 Alternatively, hire a boat from the marine at Lagos and admire the soaring rocks from sea level.

 The coastline from Lagos to Sagres boasts numerous underwater caves and many shipwrecks – best appreciated on an organised diving trip.

 Golfers can tee-off from the challenging Parque da Floresta, a par-72 course with sweeping coastal views, located just west of Lagos.